-Assessment – which is very different from "judging" in traditional competition – is three-tier, with three distinct groups each establishing an independent ranking of the performances per division/age group.
-The three tiers are:
+Assessment – different from "judging" in traditional competition – was three-tier, with three distinct groups each establishing an independent ranking of the performances for each event.
+The three groups were:

 · PEERS: fellow athletes competing in the same division/age group

-· EXPERTS: skydivers with a solid background in Indoor Artistic Events
+· EXPERTS: skydivers with a solid background in Artistic Events outdoors and indoors

 · ARTISTS: champions or masters with a background in artistic sports or arts